wilbowma/mttex/README.md

 This package includes several packages not available on CTAN, and requires several that are on CTAN.

-The following packages included in this package.
-* `unlist`

 The following packages are required and available on CTAN.
 Many of these are included in standard LaTeX installations.
 If you want to use different options, require them before requiring `mttex`.